Who We Are

 Helping adults read to lead a new life.

-The Literacy Council of Buncombe County teaches adults basic reading, writing, math, and English language skills through individual and small group instruction by trained volunteers.
-Students gain self-confidence and develop self-sufficiency to transform their lives as individuals, parents, workers, and citizens.
+The Literacy Council of Buncombe County teaches individuals basic reading, writing, math, and English language skills through individual and small group instruction by trained tutors.
+Students, young and old, gain self-confidence and develop self-sufficiency to transform their lives as individuals, parents/children, workers/students, and citizens.

-Success comes from the trusted bond that develops between our instructors and our students.
-The Literacy Council, a non-profit organization accredited by ProLiteracy America and serving the community since 1987, provides highly individualized tutoring to fit the needs of over 300 students in two core programs – Adult Education and English for Speakers of Other Languages (ESOL).
+Success comes from the trusted bond that develops between our instructors and students.
+The Literacy Council, a non-profit organization accredited by ProLiteracy America and serving the community since 1987, provides highly individualized tutoring to fit the needs of over 300 students annually in three programs: Adult Education, English for Speakers of Other Languages (ESOL), and the Augustine Project.